Aider-AI/aider/aider/website/docs/usage/voice.md

 Use the in-chat `/voice` command to start recording, and press `ENTER` when you're done speaking.
 Your voice coding instructions will be transcribed, as if you had typed them into the aider chat session.

-See the [installation instructions](https://aider.chat/docs/install/optional.html#enable-voice-coding) for information on how to enable the `/voice` command.
+See the [installation instructions](https://aider.chat/docs/install/optional.html#enable-voice-coding) for information on how to enable the `/voice` command and configure alternate Whisper API endpoints.

 <br/>
 <div class="chat-transcript" markdown="1">